fieldtrip/website/reference/matlab2markdown.md

- Optional input arguments can be specified as key-value pairs and can include imagestyle = 'none|inline|jekyll' pageheader = 'none|jekyll'
+ Optional input arguments can be specified as key-value pairs and can include imagestyle = 'none|inline|jekyll' pageheader = 'none|jekyll' overwrite  = true/false allow overwriting of the .md file ...
-   ...

  See also MARKDOWN2MATLAB